KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

 * `Start Menu -> Vulkan SDK`*`version`*`-> vulkaninfo`

 Note: In order to review and/or save the output produced when using Visual Studio execute `vulkaninfo` with the JSON option, you will have to redirect output to a file by modifying the command line arguments in the debug options.

+Note: The Vulkan Info binary found in the Vulkan SDK is renamed to `vulkaninfoSDK.exe`.
+This was done to demark any Vulkan Info version installed by the Vulkan Runtime Package, which is from an IHV distribution.
+When using command line on Windows, the Vulkan info version used will be from the IHV distribution, not the SDK.
+To run the SDK version, either use the start menu shortcuts or navigate to the `VulkanSDK/Bin` directory and run `vulkaninfoSDK.exe` directly.